FiatDemise/monero-for-all-brochure/ARS/translation-english.md

 Privacy

+Unlike Bitcoin, or any of the other top coins which make all transactions public,
 Monero transactions are inherently private and untraceable by default.

 Security